ProfCupcake/CUPLIB/Inventory Save System/README.md

 * Function to add save/load actions to objects
 * Handler for mission end

+## POSSIBLE ISSUES

+* like a whole bunch, I haven't been able to test this yet :|

 ## Installation

 This script requires [iniDBI2](https://github.com/code34/inidbi2) to be runnning on the server/host.